actuday6418/bob/README.md

 Bob write "hello world".

 #Declare a variable
-Bob let Martha be a number
+Bob let Martha be a number.

 # Comments in Bob
 Go between brackets

-# Important stuff
-Build with cargo build